sivagms/acrdocs/container-registry-get-started-azure-cli-install.md

              AzureCloud         aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee  Enabled  CBA Azure Subscription
 ```

-Using the Azure Portal, select the subscriptions blade and copy the subscription Id you wish to make the default.
-Pass it to the **az account** command as follows:
+Using the [Azure portal](https://portal.azure.com), select the [Billing blade](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/BillingBlade) and copy the subscription Id you wish to make the default.
+Pass it to the **az account set** command as follows:

 ```
-az account set --name "[subscription id]"

-az account set --name "f8888888-6666-5555-4444-333333333333"
+az account set --name "mySubscriptionId"

 ```

 ##End the Session
 Hit [CTRL]+[D] to disconnect the session.
-This will end the session.
+This ends the session.
 However, the image is still available to restart with the same credentials and configurations, just as if the CLI was installed directly on your machine.
 Find the container Id with `docker ps -a`, start the container, then attach to the running container, hitting [Enter] to get a # prompt.

 ```
 docker ps -a
-docker start [container id]
+docker start [container Id]
-docker attach [container id]
+docker attach [container Id]
-[enter]
+[Enter]
 ```

 ## Next steps